What is Pilonidal Disease and What Causes It?

 How is Pilonidal Disease Treated?

 The treatment depends on the disease pattern.
 An acute abscess is managed with an incision and drained to release the pus, and reduce the inflammation and pain.
 This procedure usually can be performed in the office with local anesthesia.
-A chronic sinus usually will need to be excised or surgically opened.
+A chronic sinus or recurrent abscesses typically require surgery.

 What Care is Required after Surgery?